 The following are the Policies that govern AGCV Certifications and Memberships.

-Individuals who wish to earn their Certification through the AGCV as a Deposition Videographer, Evidentiary Videographer or Trial Technology Specialist may do so in one of three ways:
+Individuals who wish to earn their Certification through the AGCV as a Deposition Videographer, Evidentiary Videographer or Trial Technology Specialist may do so in one of two ways:

 To enroll, please visit the AGCV Training Portal.